twiddlingbits/twr-wasm/readme.md

     // So if the FFT data has 1024 bins, then 1024 * 2 floats (r & i) * 4 bytes per float are needed.
     // I use a JS Float32Array view on the ArrayBuffer to access the floats

-    // When an arrayBuffer is passed in as an argument to mod.executeC,
+    // When an arrayBuffer is passed in as an argument to mod.callC,
-    // executeC will malloc memory in the wasm module of a size that matches the array buffer, then
+    // callC will malloc memory in the wasm module of a size that matches the array buffer, then
     // copy the arraybuffer into the malloc'd memory prior to the function call,
     // then copy the malloc'd memory contents back into the arrayBuffer post call.
     // The malloc'd memory is free'd post call.

     // void kiss_fft(kiss_fft_cfg cfg,const kiss_fft_cpx *fin,kiss_fft_cpx *fout);
-    await mod.executeC(["kiss_fft", cfg, fft.inArrayBuf, fft.outArrayBuf]);
+    await mod.callC(["kiss_fft", cfg, fft.inArrayBuf, fft.outArrayBuf]);

     fft.graphOut("c-output");

-    await mod.executeC(["twr_free", cfg]);      // not much point to this since all the module memory is about to disappear }
+    await mod.callC(["twr_free", cfg]);      // not much point to this since all the module memory is about to disappear }
 ~~~